TQWT mkII

 The bass is different from most vented systems because it is "short".
 Comparatively it's short and dry like bass from a well designed closed or aperiodic box.

-The aim of this project was to create a speaker system that could compete with high-efficiency 8" full-range drivers, but without the shortcomings of whizzer cones neccessary in this category.
+The aim of this project was to create a speaker system that could compete with high-efficiency 8" full-range drivers, but without the shortcomings of whizzer cones necessary in this category.
 I believe a properly engineered crossover offers significant advantages over the compromised dream of having a single diaphragm doing it all.
 And I think I've got it.
 There's no "midrange shout"; there's no 10 dB treble peaks you can't stand in the long run and there's an overall balanced presentation from the ever so important midrange, important for making instruments and vocals sound right.
 And there's an even power response over a wide area, something we can never accomplish from an 8" whizzer-cone fullrange driver.

 Robustness is another important parameter when putting bits and pieces together to make a driver.
-We often see commercial drivers made from components that really aren't sonically optimal, but durability is an important issue as the least thing a manufacturer wants to experience is his product being discussed for falling apart due to improper gluing, burned voice coils, etc., and having drivers back for reconing is not something any manufacturer looks forward to.
+We often see commercial drivers made from components that really aren't sonically optimal, but durability is an important issue as the least thing a manufacturer wants to experience is his product being discussed for falling apart due to improper gluing, burned voice coils, etc., and having drivers back for re-coning is not something any manufacturer looks forward to.
 Ideally a driver should last for a couple of decades to fulfill customers expectation to quality and performance.
 Very few drivers can make 5 decades without suffuring from sagging cones due to loss of spider elasticity.
 The JBL 123A bass driver is probably the most durable driver I have ever experienced, but a wide range of vintage drivers really do not perform as they should due to age.
 High humidity and high temperatures are other problems to consider.
 Last but not least: Young people!
 Sorry young folks, but you have bad record for frying your voice coils Saturday evening.

 I have to include some comments on the large dome tweeter and not least the waveguide used for making an overall smooth transition from upper mid to lower treble.
 Having a large radiating area combined with a waveguide, providing both acoustic amplification, proper dispersion and reduction in distortion are all key elements in the smooth treble presentation.
 Treble os often regarded as "something above 3 kHz", which is really not true.
 It starts much earlier and proper integration of drivers is vital in any successful construction.
 Forget any other non-waveguide standard 1" dome tweeter for the JA8008.
 It's been tried and it doesn't reveal the potential of the JA8008 driver.
 Not even the most exotic and expensive tweeters could handle what this large dome can do.